yagrawl/scribbles/content/posts/2020-02-28-caching-api-with-redis-and-node.md

 npm i express redis node-fetch
 ```

-We have a simple endpoint that provides details about Spacex's latest launches.
+We have a simple endpoint that provides details about SpaceX's latest launches.

 ```js
 "use strict";